Matthes-Baer/nvim_config/README.md

 #### Diffview

 - Use `:DiffviewOpen` to open the merge-conflict resolver tool, use `:h diffview-merge-tool` to get information on how to use it more effectively
+- Use `:DiffviewClose` to leave the Diffview mode.
+- You can use `g?` within Diffview to see all commands.
+- Some of the most important commands within Diffview:
+  - g<C-x> -> Cycle available layouts
+  - ]x -> Go to the next conflict
+  - [x -> Go to the previous conflict
+  - i -> Toggle between 'list' and 'tree' views
+  - s -> Stage / unstage the selected entry
+  - "-" (dash symbol) -> Stage / unstage the selected entry
+  - X -> Restore entry to the state on the left side
+  - <leader>cA -> Choose all the versions of a conflict for the whole file
+  - <leader>cB -> Choose the BASE version of a conflict for the whole file
+  - <leader>cO -> Choose the OURS version of a conflict for the whole file
+  - <leader>cT -> Choose the THEIRS version of a conflict for the whole file

 #### Comment